Governance Framework

 The Board recognizes the growing importance of ESG with the market, shareholders, investors and stakeholders placing increased weighting on the ESG performance of a company.
 In light of this trend, the Board has decided that it should be proactive in the development and oversight of the Company’s ESG strategy.

-The Company has established a comprehensive organizational structure for sustainable development, in which we count on the Sustainability Working Committee to carry out sustainable development matters of the Group, and to report to the Risk Management Committee in the year 2023 and now the Strategic and Sustainable Development Committee and the Board in a timely manner, thereby further promoting the Group’s practices for sustainable development.
+The Company has established a comprehensive organizational structure for sustainable development, in which we count on the Sustainability Working Committee to carry out sustainable development matters of the Group, and to report to the Strategic and Sustainable Development Committee and the Board in a timely manner, thereby further promoting the Group’s practices for sustainable development.

 Financial Reporting